Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Jungian and Archetypal Studies

 Archetypal psychology is one of the central strands of post-Jungian theory.
 As envisioned by its main proponent, James Hillman, it emphasizes the development of a mythic sensibility in confronting the complexity and multiplicity of psychological life.
 Students learn the history and central ideas of this psychology, and become conversant with its four basic moves: personifying, or imagining things; pathologizing, or falling apart; psychologizing, or seeing through; and dehumanizing, or soul-making.

 The first conversation between Sigmund Freud and C.G.
 Jung lasted over 13 hours, and explored many places of convergence and divergence.
 In many ways, this conversation continues today, with places of convergence and divergence in post-Freudian and post-Jungian theory and practice.
 Students will study the psychodynamics of early development and psychopathology and examine the influence of the object-relations, self-psychology, and other modern psychoanalytic theories on contemporary Jungian theory and practice.
+More broadly, this course is concerned with changing perspectives on human nature and the evolution of depth psychology over the course of the last century.

 Post-Jungian Critiques and Perspectives DJA 770, 3 units